joomla-framework/di/README.md

 ## Upgrade from 1.x to 2.0

   - The `exists` method was renamed to `has`.
 Change the method name.
-  - The second (optional) argument on `get` to enforce recreation on shared resources was removed. use `getNewInstance` instead.
+  - The second (optional) argument on `get` to enforce recreation on shared resources was removed.
+Use `getNewInstance` instead.

 ## Documentation